Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Experimental Setup

 \subsection{Evaluation Tasks}

 We evaluate our approach on six continuous control robotics tasks, which are summarised in \Cref{tab:tasks}.
 In these tasks, solutions correspond to the parameters of closed-loop neural network controllers which determine the torque commands given to each of the robot's joints.
+In all tasks, the neural network controllers consist of two hidden layers of 64 neurons.
+The exact number of parameters depends on the observation and action dimensionalities of each environment, as summarised in \Cref{tab:tasks}.
 We use four robot morphologies from the Brax suite \cite{brax}.
 In all of the tasks, the feature is the proportion of time that each of the robot's legs spends in contact with the ground.
+Given a robot with $L$ legs (summarised in \Cref{tab:tasks}), the $L$-dimensional feature space is calculated as:

+Here, $c_{i,t}$ is $1$ when the leg is in contact with the ground at time step $t$, otherwise it is $0$.
 Using this characterisation, solutions that have diverse features will exhibit different gaits \cite{nature, mome}.

 In four of the tasks (\anttwo, \halfcheetahtwo, \hoppertwo, \walkertwo) the aim is to maximise the forward velocity of the robot while minimising its energy consumption \cite{mome, mome-pgx}.
 However, we also introduce two tri-objective \moqd environments: \antthree and \hopperthree.
 In the \antthree task, the objectives are the robot's $x$-velocity, $y$-velocity and energy consumption.
 Hence the goal is to discover controllers that lead to different gaits, and for each of these gaits to find controllers that travel in different directions while minimising the energy cost.
 In the \hopperthree task, the rewards correspond to the robot's forward velocity, torso height and energy consumption.
 The corresponding \moqd goal is to therefore find solutions which have different gaits, and for each of these gaits to find controllers that make the hopper jump to different heights or travel forward, while minimising the energy cost.
-We designed these tasks as they present interesting and realistic objectives, and also provide opportunity to compare \moqd algorithms on tasks with $m>2$.
+These tasks were inspired by those in the \pgmorl paper \cite{prediction_guided_morl} but extended to be \moqd problems.
+We believe that they present interesting and realistic objectives, and also provide opportunity to compare \moqd algorithms on tasks with $m>2$.